isdood/bbflash/README.md

 # bbflash
-Scripts to automating the flashing of Arch Linux onto a BeagleBoneBlack.
+Scripts for automating the flashing of Arch Linux onto a BeagleBoneBlack.